hpc/pavilion2/docs/plugins/schedulers.rst

                               "when determining job size.
 Will set the minimum" "number of nodes "
                 ),
-                yc.StrElem('qos',
-                           help_text="The QOS that this test should use."), yc.StrElem('account',
-                           help_text="The account that this test should run " "under."),
-                yc.StrElem('reservation',
-                           help_text="The reservation that this test should " "run under."),
                 yc.StrElem(
+                    'qos',
+                    help_text="The QOS that this test should use."), yc.StrElem(
+                    'account',
+                    help_text="The account that this test should run under."), yc.StrElem(
+                    'reservation',
+                    help_text="The reservation this test should run under."), yc.StrElem(
                     'time_limit', regex=r'^(\d+-)?(\d+:)?\d+(:\d+)?$',
                     help_text="The time limit to specify for the slurm job in"